 The Danbury Municipal Airport sits on approximately 250 acres of property.
 The Aviation Commission, under the leadership of Chairman John Ashkar, along with Commissioners: Omasta, Oppermann, Tamburri, and Zilinek, oversee the standards for lease and/or use of the municipal airport, and the current and future planning of the field.
 The Commission also issues permits and works closely with the Airport Administrator.

-We have completed the federal grant to rehabilitate the Runway End Indicator Lamps for runways 8 and 26.
-We have also received a federal grant from the Federal Aviation Administration for the Airport Master Plan Update which has started in the Fall of 2013 and scheduled to be completed in 2017.The Airport has applied for a FAA grant for a new plow truck which is scheduled to be received in the summer 2017.
+We have completed the federal grant to acquire a snow removal vehicle to plow the runways and taxiways.
+We have completed a federal grant to update the Airport Master Plan and have applied for an FAA grant to conduct a pavement analysis and update the DBE Plan.
 We continue to seek federal grants for capital improvement programs here at the Danbury Municipal Airport.

 The objective of this project is to analyze the approach to runway 26 to determine the location of obstructions in the approach and recommend an action plan.
 The project will also analyze the approach to runway 8 for the possibility of implementing an LPV procedure.
 A review of all the current leases will also be included which will provide the City with recommendations for revisions to the leases and will determine the fair value of the leases.
 In addition, the project will prepare releases for three parcels on airport property to bring the airport into compliance with Part 139 standards.
 The Exhibit A property map and the Airport Layout Plan will also be updated to reflect the determination of revisions to the two approaches and will include the release of airport property.